KM3NeT/km3io/README.rst

   start_run(run_id=1)
   tgen: 31556900.0

-An overview of the values in a the header are given in the `Overview of offline files <#overview-of-offline-files>`__ To read the values in the header one can call them directly:
+An overview of the values in a the header are given in the `Overview of offline files <#overview-of-offline-files>`__.
+To read the values in the header one can call them directly:

 .. code-block:: python3